JLimbert85/SoftwareSecurity/README.md

 I increased the security by ensuring the web interface is using SSL encryption to transmit data.
 I also created a hashing function to generate a checksum to verify data that is sent.
 In the future I will use the dependency check tool for static analysis as I found it very useful.
 I will also continue to manually review code to check for vulnerabilities.
 This will guide the steps I take to secure software.

 ## How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
 After refactoring the code I reran the static analysis looking for any new vulnerabilities.
-I also tested the code to ensure the web interface was using SSL and that the checksum ahshing worked correctly.
+I also tested the code to ensure the web interface was using SSL and that the checksum hashing worked correctly.

 ## What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
 The dependency check tool was very helpful for static testing.
 This is a tool I will continue to use in the future when doing security analysis.